 GENERAL PRINCIPLES

-1. Motif Academy Journal of Folklore is a peer-reviewed journal and published as four issues in three-month periods in a year.
+1. Motif Academy Journal of Folklore is a double-blind peer-reviewed quarterly journal.

-3. All kinds of legal liabilities concerning contexts of papers which are published in Motif Academy Journal of Folklore shall belong to the their authors.
+4. All legal responsibilities concerning papers published in Motif Academy Journal of Folklore belong to their authors.

-7. Our journal has started to request “Extended Summary” from authors as of September 2024 issue.
+8. Our journal started to request “Extended Summary” from authors as of September 2024 issue.

-9. All issues of Motif Academy Journal of Folklore, which were published on General (Public) Network environment, are also available in print.
-All published issues until today of the journal which was printed in hard cover (paperboard/hardbound) can be requested from motifakademidergisi@gmail.com for a fee.
+9. All issues of Motif Academy Journal of Folklore are available online and in print.
+All issues are printed in hard cover (paperboard/hardbound) and can be requested through motifakademidergisi@gmail.com for a fee.

-10. Researcher identification numbers (Researcher IDs) are being used to prevent some problems arising from scientists and academicians’ name/institution similarities in their scientific studies.
-In the scope of studies conducted in cooperation with TUBİTAK (Scientific and Technological Research and Council of Turkey)-ULAKBİM (Turkish National Academic Network and Information Center) and YÖK (Council of Higher Education), it was decided to use ORCID information.
-Authors who sended articles to our journal are required to convey, together with their texts of articles, their ORCID identification numbers which they would obtain by carrying out free membership from orcid.org, to the editorship.
+10. Researcher IDs are used to prevent possible problems related to names/institutions.
+In the scope of studies conducted in cooperation with TUBİTAK (Scientific and Technological Research and Council of Turkey) - ULAKBİM (Turkish National Academic Network and Information Center) and YÖK (Council of Higher Education), ORCID information is added.
+Authors must add their ORCID numbers.
+Those who do not possess ORCID can get it through free membership from orcid.org.

-11. The manuscripts must be sent in the following format.
-Manuscripts that are not entered into the system in this format are rejected after the review of the Editorial Board.
+14. The texts must be sent in the following format.
+Manuscripts which do not have the required format are turned down by the Editorial Board.

 LIMITATIONS